Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 example project information,document information, customer information, discussion thread, wiki page data, workflow task information.
 This content is typically authored, approved, and published.

 Semantic content describes what should be rendered.
-It contains the approved message but it does not contain any f ormatting information.
+It contains the approved message but it does not contain any formatting information.
 It is represented in a structured data format, such as JSON or XML.
 The following code is an example of JSON text for a biography:

 ```json